athenian-robotics/athenian-robotics-mkdocs/docs/circuitpython.md

         if crickit.touch_4.value:
             lightUp(YELLOW)
     ```

-??? example "LED Using Buttons"
+??? example "Using the Buttons with LEDs"

     ```python
     import time